 It is in your interest, therefore, to provide a complete and accurate submission, capable of verification.

 Due date for response

-Manufacturers and exporters are requested to respond to this questionnaire and return it to the Commission within the time specified on the cover page.
-There is a statutory time limit imposed for the investigation.
-The Commission may not be able to consider submissions received after the due date.
+Manufacturers and exporters are requested to respond to this questionnaire and return it to the Commission within the timeframes specified on the cover page.